 People hire a coach because they want growth.
 The work is not problem-focused, per se.
 There should be no particular dysfunctions or diagnostic issues that need healing – that is the work of therapy and counseling.

 Coaching clients have specific goals/dreams/visions toward which they feel drawn, and they desire to discern these more clearly and then act upon them.

 People hire coaches to start home businesses, prepare for retirement, switch to living on one income, or carve out more time for their families.
 Many clients are in transitions such as empty-nesting, or are moving on after the death of a spouse, or divorce.

 Couples hire coaches to strengthen their relationship and enhance their parenting.
 Business and ministry leaders coach to strengthen their leadership abilities.
 Many work with coaches to improve time management and organization, or lose weight and improve health practices.

 Whatever the life issues, all coaching clients hold a deep desire for richer, more fulfilling, more God-honoring growth in their lives.

 We believe that a new profession has emerged.
 It has settled on the name “Life Coaching,” and the gift it brings to the Church, if we will embrace it, is this inside-out process of drawing out the deep purposes of God in persons’ lives.

-If you would like to learn more about how coaching can further God’s purposes in your life or church, contact us today.
+If you would like to learn more about how coaching can further God’s purposes in your life, organization, or ministry, contact us today.